Arizona vs. West Virginia Predictions & Picks - Women's NCAA Tournament First Round

 Arizona Performance Insights

-- The Wildcats are outscoring opponents by 9.6 points per game with a +287 scoring differential overall.
-They put up 74.4 points per game (39th in college basketball) and allow 64.8 per outing (191st in college basketball).
+- The Wildcats have a +287 scoring differential, topping opponents by 9.6 points per game.
+They're putting up 74.4 points per game to rank 39th in college basketball and are giving up 64.8 per outing to rank 191st in college basketball.

-- Offensively, Arizona is putting up 70.2 points per game this year in conference contests.
-To compare, its overall average (74.4 points per game) is 4.2 PPG higher.
+- In conference action, Arizona puts up fewer points per game (70.2) than its overall average (74.4).

-- The Wildcats put up 76.7 points per game in home games, compared to 72.2 points per game in road games, a difference of 4.5 points per contest.
+- The Wildcats are averaging 76.7 points per game this year when playing at home, which is 4.5 more points than they're averaging away from home (72.2).

-- Arizona surrenders 62.3 points per game when playing at home this year, compared to 68.3 away from home.
+- When playing at home, Arizona is allowing six fewer points per game (62.3) than when playing on the road (68.3).

-- In their last 10 games, the Wildcats have been putting up 68.2 points per contest, an average that's a little lower than the 74.4 they've scored over the course of the 2022-23 season.
+- The Wildcats have been putting up 68.2 points per game in their last 10 times on the court, an average that's slightly lower than the 74.4 they've scored over the course of the 2022-23 season.

 © 2023 Data Skrive.
 All rights reserved.